 Government Code Section 20677(b)(1) provides that employee retirement contribution rates for classic state Miscellaneous Tier 1 members employed by the CSU who are in the federal system (Social Security) and began employment prior to 2013 shall be 5 percent of compensation in excess of a $513 offset per month.
 The new CalPERS Miscellaneous Tier 1 members hired in 2013 and beyond under PEPRA shall contribute half of the normal cost of CalPERS retirement benefits, which is currently 6 percent of compensation without the $513 offset.

 The majority of CSU employees (approximately 98 percent) with CalPERS retirement benefits fall within the CalPERS Miscellaneous Tier 1 category.
 The remaining two percent of CSU employees with CalPERS retirement benefits have designated CalPERS Peace Officer/Firefighter benefit levels.
 The employee contribution rate for this group is subject to Government Code Section 20687, which provides that employee retirement contribution rates shall be half of the normal cost of CalPERS retirement benefits, which is currently 10.5 percent of compensation in excess of $238 per month.
-Pursuant to a collective bargaining agreement for eligible CSU Public Safety (CBID R08) employees, the CSU currently covers the employee share of retirement contributions for classic CalPERS members and it was extended to new CalPERS members under PEPRA through June 30, 2014.
-Beginning July 1, 2014, PEPRA covered members will be required to cover half of normal costs.
+Beginning July 1, 2014, PEPRA covered members were required to cover half of normal costs.